 High Peak – Condor Gulch Loop is an excellent way to experience Pinnacles National Park.
 The 5.35 to 6-mile hike brings you up and over amazing rock formations with beautiful views.
 There is a fee to enter the park.
 Dogs and bicycles are not allowed on trail.
 Hikes will love it though, so get out and enjoy!

-To get to the trailhead: Take the 101 Freeway north to King City and exit on Fist Street, exit 281.
-Turn right at the end of the ramp, heading north on First street for 1.3 miles.
+To get to the trailhead: Take the 101 Freeway north to King City and exit onto First Street (exit 281).
+Turn right at the end of the ramp, heading north on First Street for 1.3 miles.
 The road makes a sharp right turn and becomes Lyons Street/Country Road G13.
 Take G13 out of the city, northeast for 14.3 to a T-junction with Route 25.
 Turn left and drive 14.2 miles to an intersection with Route 146.
-Turn left on 146, following signs for Pinnacles National Park, and drive 3.8 miles west into the park, passing the visitor center where an entrance fee is charged.
-Inside the park, make a left at the only intersection and drive south to the Bear Gulch Day Use Area at road’s end.
+Turn left onto Route 146, following signs for Pinnacles National Park.
+Drive west into the park, passing the general store and campground on the left to reach the East Entrance Station after 2.5 miles.
+Pay the entry and proceed another 1.3 miles to the only real intersection on the park road.
+Make a left and drive south for another 1.4 miles to the Bear Gulch Day Use Area at road’s end.